ironArray/Caterva2/doc/getting_started/tutorials.md

 python -m pip install caterva2[clients]
 ```

-To ask the default subscriber (use the `--host` option for a different one) about all roots known by the broker, use the `roots` command:
+To ask the default subscriber about all roots known by the broker, use the `roots` command:

 ```sh
 cat2cli roots  # -> foo (subscribed)
 ```

+**Note:** To choose a different subscriber, you may use the `--host` command-line option.
+To learn about the options and arguments supported by *any* Caterva2 program, just invoke it with `--help`, e.g. `cat2cli --help`.

-Though it reports `foo` as subscribed (from previous sections), you may still use `subscribe` to subscribe to it (again):
+Though the previous command reports `foo` as subscribed (from previous sections), you may still use `subscribe` to subscribe to it (again):

 ```sh
 cat2cli subscribe foo  # -> Ok